 I have all my best ideas in the shower – no word of a lie.

-I don't know what it is about my morning wash, but my brain never works better than when I'm under the spray.
+My brain never works better than when I'm under the spray.
 The moment I realised that this was my Clarity Spot (the place and time when I think most clearly, most imaginatively and most ambitiously), I started to pay extra attention to what was happening and have reaped the benefits ever since.

 Clarity Spots tend to be places and times when you (consciously or unconsciously) switch off.
 The conscious brain takes a rest from its constant chatter, and your subconscious bubbles up to the surface, bringing with it all the genius which is usually drowned out.
+(For more on why, and what actually happens inside your brain in moments like these, check out point 9 in this piece on generating ideas)

 Identify your Clarity Spot and really pay attention to what ideas show up in your head next time you're there.